Battle of Savo Island: Action north of Savo

 When Mikawa's ships attacked the Allied southern force, the captains of all three U.S. northern force cruisers were asleep, with their ships steaming quietly at 10 kn.
 Although crewmen on all three ships observed flares or gunfire from the battle south of Savo or else received Patterson's warning of threatening ships entering the area, it took some time for the crews to go from Condition II to full alert.
 At 01:44, the Japanese cruisers began firing torpedoes at the northern force.
 At 01:50, they aimed powerful searchlights at the three northern cruisers and opened fire with their guns.

 Astoria's bridge crew called general quarters upon sighting the flares south of Savo, around 01:49.
 At 01:52, shortly after the Japanese searchlights came on and shells began falling around the ship, Astoria's main gun director crews spotted the Japanese cruisers and opened fire.
 Astoria's captain, awakened to find his ship in action, rushed to the bridge and ordered a ceasefire, fearful that his ship might be firing on friendly forces.
 As shells continued to cascade around his ship, the captain ordered firing resumed less than a minute later.
-Chōkai had found the range, and Astoria was quickly hit by numerous shells and set afire.
+Chōkai had found Astoria's range, and the ship was quickly hit by numerous shells and set afire.
 Between 02:00 and 02:15, Aoba, Kinugasa, and Kako joined Chōkai in pounding Astoria, destroying the cruiser's engine room and bringing the flaming ship to a halt.
-At 02:16, one of Astoria's remaining operational main gun turrets fired at Kinugasa's searchlight, but missed and hit one of Chōkai's forward turrets, putting the turret out of action and causing moderate damage to the ship.
+At 02:16, one of Astoria's remaining operational main gun turrets fired at Kinugasa's searchlight but missed and hit one of Chōkai's forward turrets, putting the turret out of action and causing moderate damage to the Japanese vessel.
 Astoria sank at 12:16 after all attempts to save her failed.